RaunakC24/statesdatabase/README.md

 Running search_database.py:

 This is the file that allows the user to search within the database using a python script.
 To run this file, type "python search_database.py" in the terminal.
 Make sure you are in the correct folder.
 You will have to input the database information.
+Since this is meant for searching, you can search by the different categories, such as state, name, party, etc. If there is a certain category that you do not want to search by, you can just hit enter to skip it.